-Annelies’s research focuses on music, theatre, and politics in the long nineteenth century (1789-1914).
+Annelies is a cultural historian of music focusing on on music, theatre, and politics in the long nineteenth century (1789-1914).
 Her major interests are opera and other music theatre genres; staging and performance practice; politics, militarism, and war; and gender studies.

-Andries, A. ‘Digital Resource Review: Opera Ballet Primary Sources,” in Nineteenth-Century Music Review 15/2 (2018), 309-321.
+Andries, A. ‘Digital Resource Review: Opera Ballet Primary Sources’, in Nineteenth-Century Music Review 15/2 (2018), 309-321.

 Andries A. and Katherine Hambridge.
 ‘Music, Women, and the Allure of Napoleon’.
 In The Allure of Napoleon: Essays Inspired by the Collections of The Bowes Museum, ed.
 Thomas Stammers, 19-22.
-(The Bowes Museum, Barnard Castle: 2017).
+(The Bowes Museum, Barnard Castle, 2017).

 Andries, A. ‘Porta, Bernardo’.
-In Dizionario Biografico degli Italiani, ed.
+In Dizionario Biografico degli Italiani Vol. 85 (2016), ed.
 Lorenzo Bianconi et al. http://www.treccani.it/enciclopedia/bernardo-porta_(Dizionario-Biografico)/

 Dr. Annelies Andries